 Why Are Dangerous Medications Released to the Public?

 The fact that medications go through clinical trials and an approval process set up by the Food and Drug Administration (FDA) provides some people with a false sense of security.
-The unfortunate reality is that previously approved medications result in serious health issues regularly.
+The unfortunate reality is that previously approved medications regularly result in serious health issues.

 There is tremendous pressure on both the labs that test these drugs, as well as on the FDA to approve medications quickly.
 For pharmaceutical companies, the window for a drug to remain profitable is relatively short.
 This means they will often aggressively push a product to market regardless if it is thoroughly tested or not.

-Sometimes the lack of testing results in only a small cross-section of the population testing the drug before approval.
+A medication can be hazardous due to a lack of testing that results in only a small cross-section of the population trying the drug before approval.
 In some cases, demographics that were never tested could react far differently to medication than those in the trial.
 For example, elderly patients often react strongly to some drugs that younger patients tolerate easily.
 Our team of Columbus attorneys can investigate if a pharmaceutical company was aware of the dangers of their medication when they pushed it to market.

-What are the Types of Hazardous Drug Claims?
+What are the Types of Prescription Drug Claims?

 A manufacturing defect could occur at any stage of the process, from the moment the drug is designed until the moment it reaches the consumer.
 These types of claims argue a mistake was made that rendered the drug unsafe.
 This could include anything from a dangerous design to the failure to safely manufacture the drug as intended.